 To answer these challenges, some companies are making the adjustment.
 In order to sell their products on school campuses, a few are responding with healthier alternatives that now meet the more stringent health guideline requirements.

 For example, Van Wyk Confections has come out with a healthier version of its popular pretzel rods candy that actually meets strict guidelines.
 Another company, Jack Link’s will be introducing new versions of their original, Teriyaki and pepper-flavored beef jerky that meet sodium level standards.
+Alternatively, products that offer some nutritional value, like a popcorn fundraiser may be sold on some campuses, depending on their rules.

 If students are able to sell on campus during school hours by offering healthier products that will also appeal to their peers, we’ve help solve more than one problem.